 - Your attorney is the only one who is looking out for you.
 Talk to your attorney first.

-- Set up a consultation with us immediately.
+- Call us and set a consultation with us immediately.

 - It is imperative to have an attorney review your case and make sure that you are aware of all your options.

-- We will get a plan set into place to protect your rights.
+We will establish a plan to protect your rights.

 Thomas Amburgey is a criminal defense lawyer that represents people in a wide and inclusive range of felony and misdemeanor accusations and charges.
 If you have been accused of a crime, no matter how small you believe it to be, call Thomas today and begin protecting your rights under the Constitution.